KACF Board of Directors

 Ever since he was young, Pat has always had an interest in wildlife conservation.
 Within the past few years, he has taken his passion for wildlife conservation more seriously.
 He has traveled to South Africa twice, most recently in 2018, where he completed a 6 week volunteer internship at a private game reserve, studying the local cheetah population.

 With his education experience and background, Pat brings a strong skillset, most notably in curriculum instruction, implementation, and presentation delivery.
-He traveled with KACF to Nepal this past February, and is excited to work more closely with the KACF.
+He traveled with KACF to Nepal in February 2020.

 Social Media Director

 Heather is an Environmental Educator for Evergreen Audubon.
 She has a Master’s degree in conservation biology and her experience includes: environmental education, zero waste, sustainability, field work, conservation, nature play and program development.